Facebook bans marketing firm running ‘troll farm’ for pro-Trump youth group

 The Stanford Internet Observatory, which prepared a report on the network, concluded that most of the content “consists of fairly standard political and issue-based advocacy work.”
 What distinguished the activity from standard campaigning, the analysis determined, was the “extensive inauthenticity in the form of fake accounts,” as well as “secret coordination or unearned amplification.”

-Rally Forge’s president and chief executive, Jake Hoffman, did not immediately respond to a request for comment on Thursday.
+Jake Hoffman, Rally Forge’s president and chief executive, did not immediately respond to a request for comment on Thursday.

 Hoffman, 35, is a city council member in Queen Creek, Ariz., and a Republican candidate for the Arizona House of Representatives.
 He describes Rally Forge as “one of the nation’s top conservative digital and communications agencies.”

-As part of Facebook’s enforcement action, which includes a cease and desist letter and removal of all Rally Forge assets, Hoffman will lose his personal account on the platform, less than a month before the Nov.
+As part of Facebook’s enforcement action, which includes a cease-and-desist letter and removal of all Rally Forge assets, Hoffman will lose his personal account on the platform, less than a month before the Nov.
 3 election.
 Twitter is also permanently suspending him.

 Kirk’s associates were at pains to present the effort as a project of Turning Point Action, the 501(c)(4) with more leeway to undertake political advocacy, rather than the main 501(c)(3), which is barred from campaign activity.
 Smith, the field director, said the operation reflected an attempt by Turning Point Action to maintain its advocacy despite the challenges presented by the coronavirus pandemic, which has curtailed many traditional political events.

+“Turning Point Action works hard to operate within social platforms’ terms of service on all of its projects and communications and we hope to work closely with Facebook to rectify any misunderstanding,” Smith said.

-They also stressed Rally Forge’s oversight, directing specific questions about the activity to the vendor, which has received $221,349 from Turning Point Action so far this year, according to Federal Election Commission Data compiled by the Center for Responsive Politics.
+Turning Point representatives also stressed Rally Forge’s oversight, directing specific questions about the activity to the vendor, which has received $221,349 from Turning Point Action this year, according to Federal Election Commission Data compiled by the Center for Responsive Politics.

 Rally Forge and Turning Point USA are closely intertwined.
 Hoffman, in an email this week, described the people participating in the campaign as “Students For Trump digital activists,” referring to a project sponsored by Turning Point Action, which debuted last year.

 Multiple teenagers involved in the effort viewed themselves as working for Turning Point USA or its affiliates rather than for Rally Forge, according to four separate family members interviewed by The Post.
 One teenager included a link to Turning Point USA’s website in his Twitter profile until The Post began asking questions about the activity this summer.
-Otherwise, it was nowhere disclosed that the activity was part of a centralized operation by Turning Point or Rally Forge.
+Otherwise, it was not disclosed that the activity was part of a centralized operation by Turning Point or Rally Forge.

 Until at least February 2019, Hoffman was listed in a staff directory on Turning Point USA’s website.
 Described as a “media and communications consultant,” he was featured alongside just three others: Kirk; William Montgomery, a co-founder of the group who died in July after contracting the coronavirus; and Tyler Bowyer, the organization’s chief operational officer.
 A review of LinkedIn profiles and other public documents suggests the two groups still have overlapping personnel.

 Facebook said the deceptive election-focused activity began in 2018, in the run-up to the midterm elections.
-Two years ago, some of the accounts posed as left-leaning individuals, whereas the recent activity all reflected a conservative viewpoint.
+Two years ago, some of the accounts posed as left-leaning people, whereas the recent activity all reflected a conservative viewpoint.

 The network was largely dormant until June 2020, according to Facebook.
 When it sprang back to life, much of the activity involved what the company called “thinly veiled personas” — using duplicate accounts with slight variations of the real names of the people behind them.
 Gleicher said the shift owed to Facebook’s increasing skill in rooting out fake accounts, forcing deceptive actors to “work harder” to avoid detection, sometimes using tactics that expose them in other ways.

-Rally Forge has carried out additional ad campaigns for Turning Point, including a “Navajos for Trump” effort that drew the attention of the Navajo Times in August because, as the newspaper observed, actual Navajo Republicans were “not exactly front and center” in the marketing effort.
+Rally Forge has carried out additional ad campaigns for Turning Point USA and its affiliates, including a “Navajos for Trump” effort that drew the attention of the Navajo Times in August because, as the newspaper observed, actual Navajo Republicans were “not exactly front and center” in the marketing effort.
+Turning Point USA has paid Rally Forge hundreds of thousands of dollars in recent years for advertising and marketing, financial filings show.

 Only a handful of other clients are apparent from financial disclosures and media reports.
-Rally Forge received nearly $120,000 in 2016 from a political action committee supporting Kelli Ward, who was unsuccessful in her primary challenge that year to Sen. John McCain, and another $50,000 in 2018 when she ran again in the Republican primary.
+Rally Forge received nearly $120,000 in 2016 from a political action committee supporting Kelli Ward, who was unsuccessful in her primary challenge that year to Sen. John McCain (R-Ariz.), and an additional $50,000 in 2018 when she ran again in the Republican primary.
 She now chairs the Arizona Republican Party.

 In 2016, more than $300,000 directed to the firm from Hoffman’s political action committee, RallyPAC, was used to finance a pro-Trump meme campaign on a Facebook page called, “I Love My Country,” according to CNBC.
 A page with that title was taken down on Thursday — part of Facebook’s broader removal of Rally Forge content that showed signs of inauthentic behavior, not because of the thematic messages hosted on the page.